waku-org/specs/standards/core/rln-contract.md

 - the overall smart contract functionality;
 - contract parameters;
-- the values of those parameters for the initial deployment;
+- the values of those parameters for the initial deployment on a mainnet chain;
 - the way in which the parameters can be modified.

 ## Background

-Rate-Limiting Nullifiers (RLN) is a ZK-based rate-limiting technique used in Waku.
+[Rate-Limiting Nullifiers](https://rate-limiting-nullifier.github.io/rln-docs/) (RLN) is a ZK-based rate-limiting technique used in Waku.
 Before sending messages, users must register in a smart contract.
 They then attach a ZK proof of valid membership to every message.
 Relaying nodes check message validity and drop invalid messages.